 You only want one copy of each record in Beacon - one record for each person, one for each payment, one for each organisation, and so on.
 Deduplication helps to make sure that happens by avoiding duplicates when you are importing data.

-Sometimes you want to create new records, sometimes update existing ones in your database, and sometimes a both!
+Sometimes, you want to create new records, sometimes update existing ones in your database, and sometimes both!
 Choosing your deduplication settings ensures a smooth flow of data into Beacon.

 Choosing your deduplication field

-The field types you can choose from will be one of:
+The field types you can choose from will be one of the following:

-You will only be able to choose an option from the columns that you've mapped to fields in Beacon (the ones that are blue!).
+You will only be able to choose an option from the columns that you've mapped to fields in Beacon (the blue ones columns!).
 If you haven't mapped it, it won't show up as an option for deduplication.

-The option that you choose should have values that are completely unique; no two records should share the same value in that column.
+The option that you choose should have unique values; no two records should share the same value in that column.

 When choosing the deduplication field for your import template, it's good to ask a simple question: